 Being a witness didn’t mean that I was in constant evangelism mode.
 I wasn’t passing out gospel tracks at the end of every workout or doing altar calls between sets.
-Instead, I sought to live differently and to be honest about my faith day in and day out.
+Instead, I sought to live differently and to be honest about my faith.
 My faithful and flawed witness didn’t simply involve sharing the gospel message (which I did as I had opportunity).
-It also involved living out my faith on a daily basis.
+It also involved reflecting Christ day in and day out.
 I had to be odd in ways that would demonstrate the difference Christ makes in the lives of his people.
 In my speech, my reaction to the problems and challenges of the world, and my actions toward others, I sought to convey God to my co-workers and clients.

 In many ways, our interactions on social media are similar to my interactions as a personal trainer.
 Our evangelistic efforts online can’t be limited to proclaiming the message of salvation.
 Posting a never-ending steam of gospel memes without also developing a faithful digital presence will not create a compelling, living witness.
 In the digital mission field, we have to live out our faith by conforming our digital selves to the image of Christ.

 Even as we speak about our “digital selves,” we must recognize that who we are online cannot be at odds with who we are offline.
 We don’t live separate lives, but the whole of who we are and what we have is to be fully dedicated to God.
-The point is not to suggest that our digital lives are somehow separate from our physical reality, but to emphasize the emergence of our digital lives.
+The point is not to suggest that our digital selves are somehow separate from who we are in the real world, but to emphasize the emergence of our digital lives.